Bra Boys

-The Bra Boys are a gang centred on surf culture, founded and based in Maroubra, an eastern suburb of Sydney, New South Wales in the 1990s.
+The Bra Boys are a gang centred on surf culture, founded and based in Maroubra, an eastern suburb of Sydney, in the 1990s.
 The gang has gained notoriety through violence and alleged links to organised crime, as well as some community activism.
 The Bra Boys achieved national and international media attention in 2007 with the release of a feature-length documentary entitled Bra Boys: Blood Is Thicker than Water, written and directed by members of the group, and narrated by Academy Award-winning actor Russell Crowe.

 Origins

 The Bra Boys are held together by surfing as well as community ties to the Maroubra area.
 The group is often linked with the North Maroubra Surf Riders (NMSR), with which a number of its members are associated.
 In an interview on Triple J radio, Koby Abberton pointed out that "Bra" is a reference to the gang's suburb, Maroubra, and partly after the street slang for brother.
 Some members of the gang tattoo "My Brother's Keeper" across the front of their chest, "Bra Boys" and Maroubra's postcode "2035" on their backs.

 With a reputation of being territorial, the group is known to have taken control of a Sydney reef break, known as 'Cape Solander', located in Kurnell, and renaming the break 'Ours'.
 In July 2007, The Sydney Morning Herald reported an altercation that took place between professional bodyboarder Mitch Rawlins and a group of several Bra Boys members, including Koby Abberton.
 Rawlins was allegedly approached by a Bra Boy member and told to "fuck off".
 It is believed an argument broke out and then turned physical with Rawlins being punched in the head.
 A spokesman for the Bra Boys confirmed there had been "some sort of small incident" but denied any major violence.